FREQUENTLY ASKED QUESTIONS

 Leo

-I often get messages from artists all around the world, asking which supplies I use as well as advice.
+I often get messages from artists all around the world, asking which supplies I use.
 Many inquire about online seminars, but I don’t think online learning is as effective as in person.
-Which is why I offer a one on one workshop which includes my entire process.
+Which is why I offer a one on one workshop that includes my entire process.

-Also known as Second Skin or Saniderm by other brands, Take it off 24 hours after you leave the shop.
+If we used Derm Shield (also known as Second Skin or Saniderm by other brands) take it off 24 hours after you leave the shop.

-Some recommend keeping it on for longer, or shorter amount of time to be replaced with a second wrap.
-But the pulling of the 2nd adhesive can be damaging and unnecessary, or the prolonged cover time with it similar to keeping a bandaid on a cut for too long.
+Some recommend keeping it on for a longer, or a shorter amount of time to be replaced with a second wrap.
+But the pulling of the 2nd adhesive can be damaging and unnecessary.

-So just keep the first wrap that was placed in the studio for the first 24 hours while your the skin is most exposed, then let it breathe.
-Granted it hasn’t come off and your tattoo hasn’t been exposed, if so take it off as soon as it has been exposed.
+Just keep the first wrap that was placed in the studio for the first 24 hours while your the skin is most exposed, then let it breathe.
+Granted it hasn’t come off and your tattoo hasn’t been exposed, if so take it off.

 Once you take it off: